|Rewards Rating:||2.9 / 5|

-You get five points per dollar on your stay at Drury properties – 15 points total once you factor in Gold Key Club base points – two points per dollar on gas, restaurant and utilities, and one point per dollar for spending on everything else.
+You get five points per dollar on your stay at Drury properties – 15 points total once you factor in Gold Key Club base points.
 This amounts to a fairly high earning rate for a hotel card.
 If you are a frequent guest of Drury hotels and want to earn a lot of points toward a free hotel stay with Drury, you can use the Drury Rewards Visa as your go-to card for most of your purchases to earn point quickly.

 Limited redemption options